Place content here. This is a site-wide alert banner.

-General Counsel’s Office, Office of Grant and Contract Administration, Office of Cooperative Research and Other Contacts for Revenue Agreements (as identified in Procedure 2100 PR.01 Process for Executing Revenue Agreements)
+- General Counsel’s Office, Office of Grant and Contract Administration, Office of Cooperative Research and Other Contacts for Revenue Agreements (as identified in Procedure 2100 PR.01 Executing Revenue Agreements)

 - Provide guidance for properly executing revenue agreements.
 This may include providing a template for the revenue agreement; negotiating terms and conditions for agreements that are not in standard form; identifying the need for and obtaining approvals relating to constructive receipt, taxes, insurance, or other requirements; obtaining an authorized signature on the document; returning the executed document to the requestor; and retaining a copy for Yale’s files.